dhirdhir1997/Waypoint_obstacle_avoidance_robot/README.md

 path clear of any obstacles
 The robot is initially placed at [-1,-1]

+Print out the positions and diameters of the obstacles chosen and also the coordinates of the waypoints selected by the program.

 Assumptions:
 1. There are three sample obstacles taken in the co-ordinate system